 Here you can add the tracking URL format for the shipping carrier that’s associated with the payment method, e.g.:

-This way, you can simply enter the tracking number when fulfilling an order that’s using the shipping method, and the customer will receive the correct tracking link to track their order.
+This way, you can simply enter the tracking number when fulfilling an order that’s using the associated shipping method, and the customer will receive the correct tracking link for their order.

 Make sure to verify the tracking link format for each shipping carrier you plan on using and test them before going live.